dodona-edu/dodona-edu.github.io/en/tested/json/README.md

 ---
-title: Full test suites (JSON)
+title: Test suite format
-description: "Create test suites using the full flexibility of TESTed"
+description: "Create test suites for TESTed"
-sidebarDepth: 2
 ---

-# Full test suites (JSON)
+# Test suite format for TESTed

 In TESTed, a test suite is a way to specify which tests are executed against a submission.
 TESTed is different from other systems in that the test suite is programming-language-independent.
 This means that you only need to specify one test suite, after which submissions in different programming languages can be checked.
-Creating a test suite happens in one of two ways:

-- With a domain-specific language: easier, but more limited.
-This is described on [this page](/en/tested/references/dsl).
-- With JSON: complexer, but more flexible.
-This is what we describe here.

-The JSON format for test suites supports all features supported by TESTed, as it is the native format for test suites.
-By comparison, the DSL test suites are converted to JSON internally before execution.

 The format is defined by [this Python file](https://github.com/dodona-edu/universal-judge/blob/master/tested/testplan.py).
 To make validating test suites easier, you can also generate a JSON Schema.